 A combination of diet and exercise can reverse diabetes in some people.

 Regular physical activity is important, not only for managing type 2 diabetes but also for promoting your overall health.

-If you have any other health conditions in addition to type 2 diabetes, talk to your doctor before starting a new fitness routine.
+If you have any other health conditions in addition to type 2 diabetes, talk with your doctor before starting a new fitness routine.
 They can help you learn how to stay safe and minimize your risk of injury, while meeting your fitness goals.

 For more tips on living with type 2 diabetes, download the free Bezzy T2D app, one of the chronic condition communities from Healthline.
 Not only can you find expert resources on type 2 diabetes, but we’ll connect you with real people who understand what you’re going through.